Testing a computer hard drive for failures

 - Chkdsk - Another Windows command line utility to test the hard drive.
 If you're unable to boot into Windows, boot from the Windows CD enter the recovery console and run: chkdsk /f to fix errors.

-- TestDisk - Fantastic free and open source utility to test and fix several different hard drive errors.
+- TestDisk - Fantastic free and open source utility to test and fix different hard drive errors.

 - Hitachi Drive Fitness Test (DFT) - Great third-party utility that can be used with most hard drives and supports the option to create a bootable CD image.